casperr04/PySpringChat-Backend/README.md

 The token will expire in a day by default, but that can be changed in the application.properties.

-## Websocket Endpoints
-The documentation for the websocket endpoints, and how to connect to a channel will be specified here, once the documentation is finished.

 ## Configuration
 You can configure the expiration date of the bearer tokens in the application.properties.